Life on Campus

 M.B.A. – Wagner College

 MBA – University of Southern California’s Marshall School of Business

 Marketing Principles & Sales Management Courses

 Mr. Watson is passionate about marketing.
 Consequently, each of his marketing classes mixes theory with real world examples, all within an active and social environment that makes learning fun.

-In addition to currently serving as a marketing lecturer, Mr. Watson also provides pro bono advice to a
+In addition to currently serving as a marketing lecturer, Mr. Watson also provides pro bono advice to a broad range of organizations.

 Mr. Watson has a lifetime teaching certification in both business and economics.